-F. Dress and grooming codes must be written relating to the attire or articles of attire without limits on gender expectations.
+G. Dress and grooming codes must be written relating to the attire or articles of attire without limits on gender expectations.
 Students have a right to dress in a manner consistent with maintaining a respectful, distraction-free environment which supports a focus on learning for all students.
 Students are not required to dress in a gender-neutral manner.
 However, any dress or grooming policy, regulation or guideline must provide the same set of rules and standards regardless of gender, as required by Virginia Code § 22.1-279.6.

-G. For any school program, event, or activity (including extracurricular activities) that are separated by sex, the appropriate participation of students will be determined by sex, rather than gender or gender identity.
+H. For any school program, event, or activity (including extracurricular activities) that are separated by sex, the appropriate participation of students will be determined by sex, rather than gender or gender identity.
 Suffolk Public Schools will provide reasonable modifications to this policy only to the extent required by law.

 Overnight travel accommodations, locker rooms, rooms, and other intimate spaces used for school-related activities and events will be based on sex.
 Suffolk Public Schools will provide reasonable modifications to this policy only to the extent required by law.
 Students with a diagnosis of gender dysphoria made by a licensed health care provider should consult with Americans with Disability Act (ADA) Coordinator for Suffolk Public Schools.
-Athletic participation regulated by the Virginia High School League (VHSL) or another organization must be in compliance with policies and rules outlined by those organizations.